mgoblin/STC15lib/README.md

 0.5.0
 * delay module now use defines instead of func decls
 * timer0_modeX_run_once_and_wait now have only one parameter uint_16 - timer ticks count
+* timer0_start now have only one parameter uint_16 - timer ticks count
 * TODO timer0 mode1 support

 Next releases todo